[Updated October 27, 2024] As longtime Harrisonburg residents, we love celebrating Christmas in Richmond VA to get into the holiday spirit!

 Located 17 miles south of Richmond, this park is a large living history museum depicting an English settlement in America, complete with recreated colonial buildings and period costumed interpreters.

-From noon to 8PM on December 10, the park invites visitors to explore how Christmas in Virginia has changed from the 17th through the 20th centuries.
+From 10AM to 5PM on December 10, the park invites visitors to explore how Christmas in Virginia has changed from the 17th through the 20th centuries.

 The evening will sparkle with Christmas nostalgia, with flickering candles in windows, fireplaces and bonfires providing warmth against the chill of winter, and a visit from Father Christmas himself.